yugabyte/ybm-cli/docs/ybm_api-key_create.md

-## ybm role describe
+## ybm api-key create

-Describe a role
+Create an API Key

 ### Synopsis

-Describe a role in YugabyteDB Managed
+Create an API Key

 ```
-ybm role describe [flags]
+ybm api-key create [flags]
 ```

 ### Options

 ```
+      --name string          [REQUIRED] The name of the API Key.
+      --duration int32       [REQUIRED] The duration for which the API Key will be valid.
+0 denotes that the key will never expire.
+      --unit string          [REQUIRED] The time units for which the API Key will be valid.
+Available options are Hours, Days, and Months.
+      --description string   [OPTIONAL] Description of the API Key to be created.
-      --role-name string   [REQUIRED] The name of the role.
+      --role-name string     [OPTIONAL] The name of the role to be assigned to the API Key.
+If not provided, an Admin API Key will be generated.
-  -h, --help               help for describe
+  -h, --help                 help for create
 ```

 ### Options inherited from parent commands